 3. Quiet Time Changes As Kids Grow

 For younger kids, quiet time takes the place of naptime.
-But as kids get older and spend longer days in school and doing more activities, they need different types of quiet time.
+But as kids get older and have long days at school and doing more after-school activities, they need different types of quiet time.

 The After School Sensory Quiet Time for older kids